carsonDB/frameflow/README.md

 They are smart enough to build and process.

 #### Filters API
-- trim(startTime: number, endTime: number).
+- trim(args: {start: number, duration: number}).
 In seconds.
-- setVolume(volume: number).
-Times of volume
+- setVolume(multiple: number).
+Multiple of input volume

 ## Problems
 ### Packet size